QEII Cup Preview, Tips, Runners & Trends

 QEII Cup Trainer Statistics

-The leading trainer in the QEII Cup over the last 16 renewals is John Moore, who has won the race four times, with those four winners coming from Viva Pataca (2010), Military Attack (2013), Designs On Rome (2014) and Werther (2016).
-Other trainers who have recorded multiple wins in the QEII Cup are A S Cruz (3 wins), C S Shum (3 wins) and Noriyuki Hori (2 wins).
+There are two leading trainers in the QEII Cup over the last 17 renewals, with both John Moore and C S Shum, who have both won the race four times.
+John Moore winners have been with Viva Pataca (2010), Military Attack (2013), Designs On Rome (2014) and Werther (2016).
+C S Shum winners have been with Romantic Warrior (2022, 2023, 2024 & 2026).
+Other trainers who have recorded multiple wins in the QEII Cup are A S Cruz (3 wins) and Noriyuki Hori (2 wins).

 TrainerR-W-PWinEW